Avstar Aircraft of Washington, Inc.

 • Greg P. Cessna 177RG Cardinal 40G

 The technicians at AVSTAR are truly first rate!
-Mike Thompson and Thom Barnett have looked after, maintained, and kept my aircraft in beautiful condition, both mechanically and asthetically.
+Mike Thompson and Thom Barnett have looked after, maintained, and kept my aircraft in beautiful condition, both mechanically and aesthetically.
 They not only performed the pre-purchase inspection on my 1971 Cardinal RG in 1994, but last winter completed a compete refurbishment of my interior, panel, and glass.
 My plane is not only a showpiece now, but flies like a dream.
 I can always count on them to go the extra mile for me.

 • Robert & Peggy K. Beech V35B Bonanza 718V35B ready to be picked up after repair

-Dear Mr. Thompson.
+Dear Mr. Thompson,

 I just wanted to tell you again how pleased Peggy and I are with the work you did on 718.
 It's like we've got a whole new different airplane.
 Climbing to 12,500 feet (as high as I've had it thus far) actually takes less time than it did with the turbo's.
 On a route we frequently fly where we normally are at 5000ft, we're currently at 9,000 plus.
 Takeoff distance through 3500 feet is less.
-I may have told you all of this before, If I have, Sorry.
+I may have told you all of this before, if I have, sorry.
 One cylinder was too rich and that has been worked out with Continental.
 A little bit lean of peak at 60-65% cost 5 PH and saves 2.5 GPS.
 We are regularly seeing 200MPH speeds above 8000 feet running lean.
 Absolutely can't believe the rate of Climb.
 At our normal load the other day we had 1400 FPM at 4000 ft at 135 mph with the cowl flaps full open.
 I had told you that it tended to fly one wing low.
 That tendency is totally absent.
 Nice work!

 Since I hadn't flown since the mishap I went out and did a couple hours of instrument work with an instructor as soon as we got back.
 Switched out the 100watt landing light for a 50watt spotlight light like the one that had been in before that had lasted forever.
 We have had absolutely no problems with the Autopilot, another of our concerns.
 We're really grateful and can't thank you enough.